 Standardized Test Score Requirements: SAT (1500 for tests prior to March 2016 or 1090 for tests March 2016 to present) & ACT (18 English, 22 Reading, 22 Mathematics and 23 Science)

-At the University of North Texas, you can earn a low-cost BA in Urban Policy and Planning completely online.
-The program accommodates freshmen, as well as students who have already attended a community school.
+The University of North Texas offers a low-cost BA in Urban Policy and Planning in an online blended format.
+With some courses available online and some on site, the program accommodates freshmen, as well as students who have already attended a community school.
 In this program, you’ll get to work closely with city governments and planning firms in the Dallas area to create a real-world experience within your schooling.
 You’ll even get a hands-on education through the university’s Urban Planning Studio.
 Students will take required courses like Population Demographics & Urban Planning, Land Use & Transportation Planning, and, Financial Aspects of Government.
 Next, students will choose from a list of electives, including options like Applied Retail Geography, Cultural Competency in Urban Governance, and Leadership Theory & Practice for Volunteer Managers.
 Graduates of the program can go on to earn a highly ranked MPA or a Ph.D. in Public Administration and Management.
 The University of North Texas is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, master’s and doctorate degrees.

 Net Price Tuition: $12,600